hantingxie/gamesparks-docs-v2/MARKDOWN/Tutorials/Analytics, Segmentation and Game Management/Direct Segmentation for Configurables.md

 ---
 # Direct Segmentation for Configurables

-GameSparks allows you to segment your configurables directly without having to first create Segments and Segment Queries under *Configurator>Segments*.
+GameSparks allows you to segment your configurable objects in your game directly without having to first create Segments and Segment Queries under *Configurator>Segments*.
+You can do this by creating a *Custom Query* when you segment the configurable to control which players experience the segmented values.

 This feature is especially useful if you want to customize a single configuration object for a very specific partition of your players without having to track the Segment Query you use to do this everywhere across the portal and thereby cluttering up your Segment Query drop-down list.

-When you impose differentiated player experience through direct segmentation in this way, the *scope* of the segmentation is restricted to that particular configurable.
+When you impose differentiated player experience through direct segmentation in this way, the *scope* of the segmentation is restricted to that particular configurable because the *Custom Query* you use will not be available to segment other configurable objects.

+<q>**Mixed Segmentation?** You can of course segment a configurable object in your game by using both a *Custom Query* and a pre-configured *Segment Query* or use multiple queries of either kind.
+This affords you maximum flexibility when you segment - if you add multiple segments, the order of segments determines which values any particular player will experience for the configurable.
+For an example where multiple segment queries are added in this way see [Example 4](#Example 4) below. </q>

 ## Creating a Direct Segmentation